adelon/naproche-zf/readme.md

 [E](https://wwwlehre.dhbw-stuttgart.de/~sschulz/E/E.html)
 to discharge proof tasks.

+You may also need to install `zlib` on certain operating systems.
+For example, on Ubuntu you can install the development version of `zlib` by running `sudo apt install zlib1g-dev`.

 #### Obtaining Vampire

 The default prover is Vampire and the included library is written against a specific release of Vampire.